 - Optional: adjust settings such as auto-connect on startup, preferred server, or preferred protocol if the extension supports it.

 If you already have the Proton VPN desktop app, you may be prompted to pair the extension with your account.
 This pairing is common and helps synchronize your paid plan features with the browser extension.
-Free vpn for chrome edge
+Microsoft edge secure dns 2026

 Edge extension tips: